syaza-b/bacon/README.md

 # bacon

-A simple ibeacon beacons scanning app
+A simple ibeacon beacons scanning app.
+All the ui and main functions is at lib\main.dart

 ## Getting Started